 Directed writing of a major work in a genre to be selected by the student.
+Students must have received a "C" or better in the advanced writing course of the genre of their choice before beginning ENGL 423.
 The work will be performed or presented in a reading to English majors and the English faculty at the culmination of the semester.
-The work should also be suitable for publication.
 Required of and limited to English writing majors, normally in the senior year.
 Note that this course is only offered in Spring semester and cannot be taken by way of individualized instruction.